 },

-.
+Finally we can scroll down once more to the line that says "layouts": {.
 This is where we define the key makeup of our keyboard, or in other words, where each key is located on an imaginary grid.
 It can be confusing to look at, but if explained well it is easy to understand.

 In this layout we need to follow along with how many columns and rows we inputted values for in “matrix_pins”, we need to make sure to add 3 columns and 4 rows here to correlate with the 3 column inputs and 4 row inputs.
 Now lets breakdown one of these lines to better understand it.{"matrix": [0, 0], "x": 0, "y": 0}

-this is another way to define the rows and columns.
-If you think of a graph, the X is the horizontal line having values that get higher as you move to the right, which is the same thing for our columns.
-And the Y is the vertical line that also has values that get higher as you move up, which is the same for our rows (but opposite).
+The first part is "matrix": [0, 0] which defines the row and column respectively.
+0 being the first row/column, 1 being the second row/column, etc. The second part of this line is this is another way to define the rows and columns.
+If you think of a graph, the X is the horizontal axis having values that get higher as you move to the right, which is the same thing for our columns.
+And the Y is the vertical axis that also has values that get higher as you move down, which is the same for our rows.
 For our keyboard, the Y values will always be the same as the first “matrix” number, and the X values will always be the same as the second “matrix” number."x": 0, "y": 0

 Below are the values that we will use for our 4 row by 3 column keyboard: